Jtoosh/chess/notes.md

 **Sets:**

 - Sets are useful for when order doesn't matter, and you simply need to know if a value is an element of the set or not.
+- Sets have no index, no concept of "this value is 'at' this location".
+That is where an iterator would be needed.
-- The 2 built-in sets are `HashSet` and `TreeSet`. `HashSet` is generally more efficient, as long as you have a good has function. `TreeSet` is better for when you want some sorting and medium ability to access values. `TreeSet` implements `SequencedSet`, `SortedSet`, and `NavigableSet` interfaces.
+- The 2 built-in sets are `HashSet` and `TreeSet`. `HashSet` is generally more efficient, as long as you have a good hash function. `TreeSet` implements a binary search tree,and thus is better for when you want some sorting and medium ability to access values. `TreeSet` implements `SequencedSet`, `SortedSet`, and `NavigableSet` interfaces.
+- There is also `LinkedHashSet`, which is a hash table combined with a linked list.

 **Maps:**